 What you should know about the best AirPods accessories

-Part of what makes the AirPods so good is all due to Apple’s own W1 chip.
-It’s not the only product to have the chip, with the newer offerings from Beats also having the W1 chip inside (speaking of which, what’s going on with Beats?), but the effects are more evident with the AirPods.
+Part of what makes the AirPods so good is all due to Apple’s own W1 chip, and its 2nd-gen successor the H1 chip.
+It’s not the only product to have this brawn, with the newer offerings from Beats also having the W1 chip inside, but the effects are more evident with the AirPods.
 You can dig deeper into what exactly this chip does in our full explainer, but we’ll go over the basics here.
 In short, if your phone has a W1 chip (newer iPhones) as well as the headphones, some of the struggles of Bluetooth can be handed off to the W1 chip to lighten the load.
 Therefore, the Bluetooth connection is stronger, power management is more efficient, and you’re able to connect quickly and seamlessly between devices.

 Why true wireless connectivity is so bad